 However, under Section 1445(a) of the Internal Revenue Code if an individual Transferee acquires a U.S. Real Property Interest for use as a residence AND the amount realized on the transaction exceeds THREE HUNDRED THOUSAND DOLLARS ($300,000.00) but does not exceed ONE MILLION DOLLARS ($1,000,000.00) the amount to be withheld is 10% of the amount realized, but only if the buyer signs the “buyers affidavit, otherwise the withholding amount remains 15%.

 If the amount realized is over the $1,000,000 amount than 15% of the amount realized will be withheld and paid to the Internal Revenue Service.

 The withholding tax can be reduced if an application for a "Withholding Certificate" is submitted to the tax agency on or before the date of the property transfer.
 With his application the expected gain of loss on the sale of the property will be reported to the tax agency.
 According to the expected gain the tax payable will be stated.
 In case of a loss no tax will be due.

 At closing the title company will retain the 10% or 15% Withholding Tax.
 As soon as the tax agency issues the Withholding Certificate the title company can release the overstated amount of Withholding Tax to the seller and only the tax due will be paid to the tax agency.

 If you intend to sell your property, please contact Davis & Associates for a detailed consultation.

 Davis & Associates

 As a customer of Davis & Associates for many years it is my pleasure to recommend the services provided by Davis & Associates.

 Please find above their contact information for a consultation.

-FL Lic Real Estate Broker / Naples Realtors
+Naples Real Estate Broker / Naples Realtors

 Immobilienfachwirt (IHK) / Immobilien Florida